3D VLE from Finland

 This concept is presented in the book, How to Create the School of the Future: Revolutionary thinking and design from Finland.
 According to Finnish authors Pasi Mattila and Pasi Silander, “the virtual environment is intended to support phenomenon-based investigative learning and cooperation crossing the borders between subjects – simultaneously enabling personal learning and interaction, in which the pupil is an active worker and the teacher is a learning resource.

-3D Virtual Learning
+The Benefits & Potential of 3D Virtual Learning

 The authors believe including virtual 3D learning as a part of teaching, utilizing gamification, or integrating technology-assisted spaces enables ubiquitous learning.
 A virtual learning environment serves students who are at a distance and supports social interaction.
 Students can see, experience and learn things that would not be otherwise possible in education.

 Extensive research around this concept was conducted as part of the Exploratorium Lab project led by 5-6 leading universities in Europe.
 Among the most well-known and successful research projects was Tulevaisuuden Oppimis Ympäristö (TOY), which in English translates to future learning environment.
 Pasi Mattila and the University of OULU designed virtual learning environments using open source realXtend technologies.

 Courses were a blend of real world and virtual world with augmented and mixed reality applications.
 A figure has been pulled from the book to illustrate interface and design.

 With years of teaching experience, Pasi chose early on to adopt the latest technologies that could transform learning experiences for his students.
 Now, this innovative leader has centered on virtual 3D learning environments.
 Arising from the research and work done with TOY and his book, he continues to work on curriculum reform in Finland and recreating learning spaces through Finpeda, a company created to provide virtual learning environments for educators to adopt and adapt.